fossasia/support.eventyay.com/speakers-sessions/What-are-the-different-submission-states-such-as-draft-accepted-rejected-confirmed-and-withdrawn.md

+---
+title: What are the different submission states such as draft accepted rejected confirmed and withdrawn
+---

 Hello,

 this article is not yet available.
 Our team is working hard to answer all questions.
 We will be adding this article soon.